knakamura13/sassy-sal/README.md

     - category: Relation to Category (many-to-one)

 2. Set up proper permissions in Strapi admin panel to allow public access to categories and images

+## Strapi API Integration

+This project uses direct REST API calls to communicate with the Strapi backend:

+-   Categories: `/api/categories` endpoints for listing and managing categories
+-   Images: `/api/images` endpoints for managing images
+-   Upload: `/api/upload` endpoint for file uploads

+The integration is built using the native fetch API instead of a Strapi client library for better maintainability and direct control over API requests.

 ## Future Enhancements (Stage 3)